-Applicants could, for example, consider activities to better prepare program participants to transition into postsecondary education, such as preparing students to pass the sections of college entrance examinations in STEM-related subjects or providing mentoring, counseling, and tutoring services designed to motivate participants to pursue postsecondary education in STEM-related fields.
-Similarly, for the professional development priority area, applicants could propose activities to increase the opportunities for high-quality professional development for HSE instructors of STEM-related subjects that include, for example, training in intensive science teaching techniques presented by a professionally credentialed expert in science education.
+Applicants could consider activities to better prepare program participants to transition into postsecondary education, such Start Printed Page 76127as preparing students to pass the sections of college entrance examinations in STEM-related subjects or mentoring, counseling, and tutoring services designed to motivate participants to pursue postsecondary education in STEM-related fields.
+Similarly, for demonstrating professional development, applicants could propose how they intend to increase and improve the opportunities for professional development for project instructors in mathematics and related HSE instruction.

 Invitational Priority 2—Faith-Based and Community Organizations

 Applications that propose to engage faith-based and community organizations in the delivery of services under this program.

 Applicable Regulations: (a) The Education Department General Education Regulations (EDGAR) in 34 CFR parts 74, 75, 77, 79, 81, 82, 84, 85, 86, 97, 98 and 99. (b) The Education Department suspension and debarment regulations in 2 CFR part 3485. (c) The regulations for this program in 34 CFR part 206. (d) The definitions of “migratory agricultural worker” in 34 CFR 200.81(d), “migratory child” in 34 CFR 200.81(e), and “migratory fisher” in 34 CFR 200.81(f). (e) The regulations in 20 CFR 669.110 and 669.320.

 The regulations in 34 CFR part 86 apply to IHEs only.